zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

 *Test cards from [Stripe Docs](https://docs.stripe.com/testing?testing-method=card-numbers)*

-## Scope and limits
+## Scope and Limits

-ClipboardMonitor is intentionally narrow:

-- It focuses on text clipboard paths, not rich-content DLP coverage.
-- Hook/interception behavior can vary in locked-down enterprise environments.
-- AMSI outcomes depend on the installed antimalware provider and policy.

-So this remains a local, hobby-grade defensive utility — useful for visibility and experimentation, but not an enterprise DLP replacement.

-If you test it, please share logs, false positives, crashes, and AV-specific quirks via issues/PRs.
-That feedback improves the project quickly.
+ClipboardMonitor remains intentionally narrow in scope, and it is important to be explicit about that.
+It focuses on text clipboard paths only.
+It is not attempting broad DLP coverage, rich-content inspection, or deep enterprise-grade policy enforcement.
+Hook and interception behavior may vary depending on endpoint hardening and enterprise restrictions, and AMSI outcomes remain dependent on the installed antimalware provider and local policy.

+Accordingly, this should be viewed as a local defensive utility and research project rather than a serious enterprise DLP replacement.
+Its value lies primarily in visibility, experimentation, and exploring what small defensive controls can still achieve in user mode when applied thoughtfully.

+If you test it, and especially if you encounter false positives, crashes, provider-specific AMSI quirks, or behavioral inconsistencies across hosts, feel free to open an issue or PR.
+Feedback of that kind is usually what improves these projects fastest.